After the Removal of Multiple Teeth

 - The area operated on will swell, reaching a maximum in two days.
 Swelling and discoloration around the eyes may occur.
 The application of a moist warm towel will help eliminate the discoloration.
 The towel should be applied continuously for as long as is tolerable, beginning 36 hours after surgery.
 (Remember: ice packs are used for the first 36 hours only).

 - A sore throat may develop.
 The muscles of the throat are near the extraction sites.
 Swelling into the throat muscles can cause pain.
 This is normal and should subside in 2-3 days.

 - If the corners of the mouth are stretched, they may dry out and crack.
 Your lips should be kept moist with an ointment like Vaseline.
 There may be a slight elevation of temperature for 24-48 hours.
 If your temperature continues to rise, notify our office.

 If immediate dentures have been inserted, sore spots may develop.
 In most cases, your dentist will see you within 24-48 hours after surgery to make the necessary adjustments and relieve those sore spots.
 Failure to do so may result in severe denture sores, which may prolong the healing process.

-Please contact our office at any time with questions that are not clarified here @ Lake Grove Office Phone Number 503-534-0114.
+Please contact our office at any time with questions that are not clarified here @ Lake Oswego Office Phone Number 503-534-0114.
 If you experience an emergency after hours or on weekends you may page Dr. Geisler directly @ (503) 317-3920.